Pi Day: Creamy Chocolate Coconut Pie

 We're celebrating Pi Day with a very easy, very rational 5-ingredient pie.

-It’s one of our favorite days of the year, when Mathletes everywhere rejoice in celebration of our favorite mathematical constant, Pi.
-It’s not rocket science, guys, it’s 3.14.
-March 14th is our favorite of the unofficial holidays, mainly because it’s an excuse to make and eat pie, which is (thanks for asking) my favorite thing to make.
+Pi Day, when Mathletes everywhere rejoice in celebration of our favorite mathematical constant, is one of our favorite days of the year.
+It’s not rocket science, guys, it’s 3.14 (March 14).
+It's our favorite of the unofficial holidays, mainly because it’s an excuse to make and eat pie, which is (thanks for asking) my favorite thing to make.

-Enter our dead simple 5-ingredient Creamy Chocolate Coconut Pie.
+Enter our completely simple 5-ingredient Creamy Chocolate Coconut Pie.
 Here’s how to make it:

 Creamy Chocolate Coconut Pie for Pi Day